Everyone is different and so is their experience of acne

 - If your doctor believes another medical condition may be responsible for your acne, such as PCOS, investigations may be required

-- Treatments will vary according your type of acne
+- Treatments will vary according to your type of acne

 - Poor skin care can make acne worse so discuss this with your doctor too